John-Colvin/YAIDIP/README.md

 );
 ```

 This form has less syntactic noise and appears as a format string separated from the expressions involved, for which reason we afforded to reformat it in a shape consistent with the generated code.
-However, the separation of format from data is clearly an impediment here requiring the reader to mentally track and pair the format specifiers `%s` with the arguments trailing the formatting string.
-Using positional arguments brings a marginal improvement to the code:
+However, the separation of format from data is an impediment here requiring the reader to mentally track and pair the format specifiers `%s` with the arguments trailing the formatting string.
+The repetition of arguments after the formatting string is also problematic.
+Using positional arguments brings a marginal improvement to the code because the arguments must be passed only once and referred by their position:

 ```d
 enum result = format(